BenGyde/Data-Analyst-Portfolio/README.md

 # Data Analyst Portfolio

 This repository showcases a selection of data analysis projects, primarily using Microsoft Excel and Power BI.
 Each project demonstrates key analytical skills, data visualization techniques, and business insights.
+Power Apps solutions are also included for business process improvement.

 ## Table of Contents